agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 For deployment, I would start in **shadow mode**, which I [discussed in detail in another post][shadow_mode].
 This would allow us to see how the model performs on real data without the risk of blocking good accounts.
-I would track it's performance using our online metrics: spam fraction and ops time saved.
-I can compute these metrics both assuming the model does and does not block the flagged accounts and then compare them.
+I would track its performance using our online metrics: spam fraction and ops time saved.
+I would compute these metrics twice, once using the assumption that the model blocks flagged accounts, and once assuming that it does not block flagged accounts, and then compare the two outcomes.
 If the comparison is favorable, the model should be promoted to action mode.

 [shadow_mode]: {% post_url 2020-06-30-machine_learning_deployment_shadow_mode %}